JihunB/JihunB.github.io/_pages/2022-06-20-when-in-stock.md

 ## 👨‍💻 My Contributions
 This project is a fork of the original Inventory Hunter.
 I have made the following specific contributions to improve stability and usability:

-Link Optimization: Curated and reorganized product links, prioritizing those most likely to be restocked.
+**1. Link Optimization:** Curated and reorganized product links, prioritizing those most likely to be restocked.

-Anti-Bot Evasion: Removed links that triggered heavy Captcha security, which previously interrupted the 2-second refresh cycle and slowed down the program.
+**2. Anti-Bot Evasion:** Removed links that triggered heavy Captcha security, which previously interrupted the 2-second refresh cycle and slowed down the program.

-Price Logic Adjustment: Adjusted target price thresholds to reflect falling average market prices.
+**3. Price Logic Adjustment:** Adjusted target price thresholds to reflect falling average market prices.

-Error Logging: Consolidated frequent runtime errors into CheckError.txt for easier debugging and maintenance.
+**4. Error Logging: ** Consolidated frequent runtime errors into CheckError.txt for easier debugging and maintenance.

 ## Managing the Container
 Stop and remove containers: